hyperlane-xyz/hyperlane-monorepo/README.md

 - Tag the commit with the current date in the format `agents-yyyy-mm-dd`; e.g. `agents-2023-03-28`.
 - [Create a Github Release](https://github.com/hyperlane-xyz/hyperlane-monorepo/releases/new) with a changelog against the previous version titled `Agents MMMM DD, YYYY`, e.g. `Agents March 28, 2023`.
-- Include the agent docker image tag in the description of the release
+- Include the agent docker image tag in the description of the release.
-- Create a summary of change highlights
+- Create a summary of change highlights.
-- Create a "breaking changes" section with any changes required
+- Create a "breaking changes" section with any changes required.
-- Deploy agents with the new image tag (if it makes sense to)
+- Deploy agents with the new image tag (if it makes sense to).